aphp/edsnlp/docs/training/loggers.md

                 ...
         ```

+!!! note "Draft objects"

     `edsnlp.train` will provide a default project name and logging dir for loggers that require these parameters, but it is
 recommended to set the project name explicitly in the logger configuration.
+For these loggers, if you don't want to set
+the project name yourself, you can either:

+    - call `CSVLogger.draft(...)` without the normal init parameters minus the `project_name` or `logging_dir` parameters,
+      which will cause a `Draft[CSVLogger]` object to be returned if some required parameters are missing
+    - or use `"@loggers": csv` in the config file, which will also cause a `Draft[CSVLogger]` object to be returned if some required
+      parameters are missing

+    If you do not want a `Draft` object to be returned, call `CSVLogger` directly.

 The supported loggers are listed below.